paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-024-indian-land-consolidation.md

 (4) **Limitations**

-  (A) *Tribal probate codes* — Each tribal probate code enacted under subsection (a) of this section shall apply only to the estate of a decedent who dies on or after the effective date of the tribal probate code.
+  (A) *Tribal probate codes* — Each tribal probate code enacted under subsection (a) shall apply only to the estate of a decedent who dies on or after the effective date of the tribal probate code.

   (B) *Amendments to tribal probate codes* — With respect to an amendment to a tribal probate code referred to in subparagraph (A), that amendment shall apply only to the estate of a decedent who dies on or after the effective date of the amendment.